Gradient Shrinking Ricci Solitons and Modified Sectional Curvature: Background

 For completeness, we present here the proof of \eqref{eqdet}.
 From \eqref{eigenvalues}, we have

 Consequently, as claimed.

-The curvature and topology of a compact $4$-dimensional manifold are related through the classical Gauss-Bonnet-Chern formula and Hirzebrush's theorem where $\chi(M)$ and $\tau(M)$ denote the Euler cha\-rac\-teristic and the signature of $M^4,$ respectively; see \cite[Chapter 13]{Besse} for more details.
-It follows from (\ref{6_HTest3}) and (\ref{6_HTest311}) that every compact $4$-dimensional Einstein manifold must satisfy the Hitchin-Thorpe inequality \cite{Thorpe,Hitchin}, namely, See also \cite[Theorem 6.35]{Besse}.
+The curvature and topology of a compact $4$-dimensional manifold are related through the classical Gauss--Bonnet--Chern formula and Hirzebruch's theorem where $\chi(M)$ and $\tau(M)$ denote the Euler cha\-rac\-teristic and the signature of $M^4,$ respectively; see \cite[Chapter 13]{Besse} for more details.
+It follows from (\ref{6_HTest3}) and (\ref{6_HTest311}) that every compact $4$-dimensional Einstein manifold must satisfy the Hitchin--Thorpe inequality \cite{Thorpe,Hitchin}, namely, See also \cite[Theorem 6.35]{Besse}.